sense 1v

 🔊

-Conditional mood (Condizionale) of the verb gerìre
+condizionale gerire.
+Conditional mood of the verb gerire

 Tempo semplice

-Condizionale presente gerìre
+Condizionale presente gerire

 io gerirei